Reviews You Can Rely On

 Mixing

-The Elemental did better in our mixing metric, tying for the second-highest score of the group.
-We compared the quality of the mayonnaise, pie crust dough, and pizza dough produced by the machines to come up with a final score, particularly looking for consistency and any signs of struggle.
+The Elemental tied for the second-highest score of the group in our mixing metric.
 It successfully made our one cup mayo recipe without difficulty and produced a high-quality finished product, earning it full marks.
 This model also did a great job making pizza dough, only shaking a tiny bit while mixing.
 It did well at making pie crust, though not quite as well as pizza dough.
 The pie crust actually got thrown against the side of the bowl and stuck there, resulting in a dough that had some dry spots and some overly sticky spots when we rolled it out.

 Pureeing